dhis2/dhis2-docs/src/developer/web-api/metadata.md

 | ATTRIBUTE:ID | Match on metadata attribute, this attribute needs to be assigned to the type you are matching on, and also that the unique property is set to *true*.
 The main usage of this is also to exchange data with external systems, it has some advantages over *CODE* since multiple attributes can be added, so it can be used to synchronize with more than one system. |

-Note that identifier schemes is not an independent feature but needs to be used in combination with resources such as data value import and metadata import.
+Note that identifier schemes is not an independent feature but needs to be used in combination with resources such as data value import, metadata import and GeoJson import.

 As an example, to specify CODE as the general id scheme and override with UID for organisation unit id scheme you can use these query